accessibilitysupported/a11ysupport.io/FAQ.md

 * Some support (some core support points are fully supported across all tests)
 * No support (no core support points are fully supported across all tests)
 * Unknown (all core support points are unknown)

+## What are expectations?

+Expectations are conditions that must be met for the feature to be considered as "supported".
+Only "MUST" expectations need to be met for minimal "support".
+"SHOULD" and "MAY" expectations indicates support that goes above and beyond.
+Note that there is not an explicit standard that dictates these expectations, and as such, they are likely opinionated.
+As such, a feature might not meet all "MUST" expectations but still be usable (potentially frustratingly so).
+Additionally, the assistive technology may provide many different commands to read, navigate, or otherwise interact with a feature.
+Only one command is required to pass for the expectation to be minimally supported.